Skip to main content

 Image from Jurre Rompa

-Treat your taste buds with a refreshing beer from De Prael, a brewery located in the centre of Amsterdam.
+Treat your taste buds with a refreshing beer from Brouwerij De Prael, a brewery located in the centre of Amsterdam.
 Over a dozen types of beer – without any artificial flavours or fragrances – are brewed here, proudly made by those who have difficulties entering the job market.
 Make sure to stop by its tasting room during one of the many live music, bingo and beer battle events.

 Bird Brewery